Franklin Pierce rail accident

-The Franklin Pierce rail accident was a train derailment in Andover, Massachusetts, on January 6, 1853, that resulted in the death of Benjamin "Benny" Pierce (born April 13, 1841), the only living son of United States president-elect Franklin Pierce.
+The Franklin Pierce rail accident was a train derailment in Andover, Massachusetts, on January 6, 1853, that resulted in the death of Benjamin "Benny" Pierce (born April 13, 1841), the last living child of United States president-elect Franklin Pierce.

 Background

 In 1852, Franklin Pierce was elected as president to succeed Millard Fillmore.
 The election victory put an emotional strain on Jane Pierce, who had previously urged her husband to retire from politics.
 Franklin and Jane Pierce had previously lost two of their three sons; Franklin Jr. died in infancy while Frank Robert died at age four due to typhus.
 Benjamin Pierce (born April 13, 1841 in Concord, New Hampshire) was their sole child, aged 11 at the time.

 Accident

 To celebrate both Christmas and Pierce's success in the 1852 presidential election, the small family set out for a Boston respite before his inauguration.
 After the vacation, in January 1853, the Pierce family was visiting Andover, Massachusetts, either to attend a funeral or as a vacation for the holidays.
 On January 6, the family was returning to Concord, New Hampshire, their hometown.

-Pierce and his family boarded a train carrying two cars and began their travel back to New Hampshire.
-At around 1:00 p.m., 3 mi away from the Andover station (with one possible location being cited as "between Argyle and Arundel Street"), one of the train axles became fractured after running into some rocks that had fallen onto the tracks.
-The coach that Pierce and his family were in then derailed and fell down an embankment that was 15 to 20 ft below, destroying the car.
-Pierce's 11-year-old son, Benjamin, who was standing up at the time, was the only fatality.
+Pierce and his family boarded a two-car train and began their travel back to New Hampshire.
+At around 1:00 p.m., 3 mi away from the Andover station (with one possible location being cited as "between Argyle and Arundel Street"), the train encountered fallen rocks on the tracks, and one of the train axles fractured.
+The coach that Pierce and his family were in derailed and fell 15 to 20 ft down an embankment, destroying the car.
+Pierce's 11-year-old son, Benjamin, who was standing at the time, was the only fatality.

-While Pierce and his wife, Jane, did not sustain any severe injuries, Pierce immediately saw that his son had been nearly decapitated as a result of the wreck and covered the body with cloth so that his wife would not have to see it.
+Pierce and his wife, Jane, did not sustain any severe injuries.
+Pierce immediately saw that his son had been nearly decapitated in the wreck and covered the body with cloth in an unsuccessful attempt to hide the sight from his wife.